 It’s generally known that the early years are the most important in a child’s development: this is the period where we identify our group, and develop our language and social behaviors.
 Although 90% of our brain growth takes place in the first three years of life, the human brain undergoes a lot more maturation and development over the next two decades.
 In contrast, the chimps brain is fully mature and developed at about age three.
 Until recently it’s been hard to tell what’s going on developmentally in the early years of our lives.
 For at least the first year the child is nonverbal, has very little physical control and is totally dependent on others for survival.
 Additionally, once she is verbal, she has no memory at all of what it was like to be an infant.

-Brain-imaging methods aren’t suitable for babies; but since the 1980s psychologists have studied infant development by observing two things that very young babies can control: the movement of their eyes and the rate at which they suck.
+With this new ability to study minds as well as environments – psychologists’ long-term goal is to understand what a typical development might look like, and why and how development differs in infants.
+Until this breakthrough, brain-imaging methods were not suitable for babies, and since the 1980s psychologists have studied infant development by observing two things that very young babies can control: the movement of their eyes and the rate at which they suck.
 How long babies stare at an object or a person – their “looking time” – can show a lot about their understanding.
 At a basic level, eye movements can indicate whether an infant can tell one thing from another.
 A psychologist might repeatedly show an infant a picture of a cat or a red square, and time how long the baby focuses on the image.
 Each occasion he sees that image the baby is less and less interested and looks at it for less and less time – he becomes bored or “habituated”; he’s taken in all he can from the image.
 But if the psychologist changes the image and the baby is shown a picture of a dog or a green square and he becomes focused again and looks at the dog or the green square for a longer amount of time, then we know that the baby is able to recognize the difference between a dog and a cat, or a red and green square.

 Through this same procedure researchers found that babies actually see and understand the physical world as we do.
 Showing babies scenes that appear to violate the principles of physics – such as removing the support from a block, which then remains suspended in space – will make them look longer than if the laws of physics are adhered to and the block remains supported, or is moved by the researcher to another support.